Falicon/ContextIO-lite-node/README.md

   });
 ```

  The `Client` constructor simply requires your OAuth consumer key and secret.
 You can also specify the version and endpoint.
-By default, the client will use the latest stable version of the API (currently 2.0) and http://api.context.io respectively.
+By default, the client will use the latest stable version of the API and http://api.context.io respectively.

  Instantiating the client while specifying the API version: